ItisMyHub/vince_project/README.md

 The Vince Agent is a locally-hosted RAG system that:

-1. **Retrieves** relevant information from a curated corpus of documents about Finland
+1. **Retrieves** relevant information from a curated corpus of documents from vector space
 2. **Augments** user queries with this contextual information
 3. **Generates** accurate, source-cited responses using a local LLM **